psarin/cfml-notion-sdk/README.md

 Testing has been done on the [Lucee CFML engine](https://lucee.org).
 ## Getting help

-If you have a question about the library, or are having difficulty using it, chat with the community in [GitHub Discussions](https://github.com/psarin/notion-sdk-cfml/discussions).
+If you have a question about the library, or are having difficulty using it, chat with the community in [Lucee Dev Forms](https://dev.lucee.org) or [GitHub Discussions](https://github.com/psarin/notion-sdk-cfml/discussions).

 If you're experiencing issues with the Notion API, such as a service interruption or a potential bug in the platform, reach out to [Notion help](https://www.notion.com/Help-Support-e040febf70a94950b8620e6f00005004?target=intercom).